 Studying abroad opens up new possibilities and allows for amazing experiences.
 However, life away from the familiar environment, family, friends and acquaintances takes some time to adapt in a foreign country.
 Joining student life, getting used to new rules and requirements is not easy, especially when in a foreign country.
 We suggest that you familiarize yourself with the recommendations that will help a foreign student quickly get used to the new conditions in universities and language schools.

 Chat with people

-Often foreign students join up in groups (read - hang out only with Russians) and keep themselves apart from the rest, but this approach aggravates the situation.
+Often foreign students join up in groups and keep themselves apart from the rest, but this approach aggravates the situation.
 Make friends from the country where you are and communicate with them regularly.
 They will introduce you to local traditions and customs, support you in learning the language, help you overcome embarrassment and avoid culture shock.